VeriGUI-Team/VeriWeb/README.md

 </div>

 > [!NOTE]
-> This work is still in progress and additional data will be included in a future version.
+> This project was originally named VeriGUI.
+As our initial data collection focused on web-based tasks that primarily involve information-seeking rather than GUI interaction, we now define this part as the standalone VeriWeb benchmark, while desktop and other GUI-oriented scenarios will be released as a separate benchmark (in progress).
+We apologize for any resulting confusion.

 ## 🧭 Contents